nokia-wroclaw/innovativeproject-fault-handling-system/README.md

 ### Running in a Docker container - Ubuntu 16.04 LTS

-First, prepare environment files for the database and the app: `db.env` and `fhs.env`.
-Place e-mail account configuration (and possibly database configuration) in `fhs.env`.
+Place e-mail account configuration (and possibly database configuration) in `appsettings.json`.

-You can also place configuration in `appsettings.json`.
 An example file looks like this:

     {
       "ConnectionStrings": {